 -define connected-components:keep-ids=list-of-ids to keep these objects and merge all others.
 For convenience, you can keep the top objects with this option:

 -define connected-components:keep-top=number-of-objects.
-Rather than object ids, you can instead remove or keep objects by colors, e.g.
+Rather than object ids, you can instead remove or keep objects identified by there color, e.g.

 Objects in your image may look homogeneous but have slightly different color values.
 By default, only pixels that match exactly are considered as part of a particular object.
 For slight variations of color in an object, use